-Timetable for implementing management and provisions for security and protection of infrastructure During the first year after acquisition, emphasis will be on site security, posting boundaries, public access, fire management, resource inventory, and removal of refuse.
-A conceptual management plan will be developed by the FWC including management goals and objectives for the area.
-Essential roads will be stabilized to provide all-weather public access and management operations.
+Timetable for implementing management and provisions for security and protection of infrastructure be stabilized to provide all-weather public access and management operations.
 Programs providing multiple recreational uses will be implemented.
 Project plans for resource inventory, monitoring and management will be developed, implemented and adapted using conventional land management and scientific guidance.
 Priority will be given to conserving and protecting unique native habitats and threatened and endangered species.
 Management goals will conserve, protect, manage and/or restore important ecosystems, forests, landscapes, water resources, and wildlife populations as intended by the Florida Forever Act.
 Management goals will coordinate uses, especially conserving and protecting archaeological and historic sites, fish and wildlife resources, forage, habitat, timber and water resources for their long-term benefits to the user community.
 The configuration and location of the Wood Sink addition within the landscape provides areas of functional wetlands for protection of surface water and natural river floodplain, and important habitat for wildlife populations.
 It provides unique opportunities for outdoor recreation.
-Management goals will conserve and protect resources and provide for resourceoriented public uses.
+Management goals will conserve and protect resources and provide for resource-oriented public uses.